ronkow/python-for-data-practitioners/README.md

 - Run a Python module in Command Prompt.
 - Install JupyterLab using pip in Command Prompt.

 First, run the Windows Installer.
-Remember to select `Add python.exe to PATH` on the Windows Installer so that you can run your code from any path on a command line.
+Remember to select `Add python.exe to PATH` on the Windows Installer so that you can run your code from any path in a command line interface.

 <kbd>
 <img src="./images/python_install.png" width="500" alt="Python Windows Installer">